gepito/gepito.github.io/README.md

 Currently I'm thinking about a distributed security system, consisting of solar powered sensor nodes and camera nodes with covert hub providing storage and access functionality.

+I've been also inspired by spark eroding, when I've heard about not too long ago.
+It would be great to make some experiments with!

 Many more coming - when time permitting...